mistu7debnath/study-planner/README.md

 - Basic JavaScript interactivity
 - Lightweight and fast

-🚧 Login, planner page, and authentication features will be added in future updates.
+🚧 planner page, and authentication features will be added in future updates.
 ---

 ## 🛠️ Technologies Used here: